Alice Liddell: Comparison with fictional Alice

 The extent to which Dodgson's Alice may be or could be identified with Liddell is controversial.
 The two Alices are clearly not identical, and though it was long assumed that the fictional Alice was based very heavily on Liddell, recent research has contradicted this assumption.
 Dodgson himself claimed in later years that his Alice was entirely imaginary and not based upon any real child at all.

-There was a rumour that Dodgson sent Tenniel a photo of one of his other child-friends, Mary Hilton Badcock, suggesting that he used her as a model, but attempts to find documentary support for this theory have proved fruitless.
+There was a rumour that Dodgson sent Tenniel a photo of one of his other child-friends, Mary Hilton Badcock, suggesting that he use her as a model, but attempts to find documentary support for this theory have proved fruitless.
 Dodgson's own drawings of the character in the original manuscript of Alice's Adventures Under Ground show little resemblance to Liddell.
 Biographer Anne Clark suggests that Dodgson might have used Edith Liddell as a model for his drawings.

 There are at least four direct links to Liddell in the two books.
 First, he set them on 4 May (Liddell's birthday) and 4 November (her "half-birthday"), and in Through the Looking-Glass the fictional Alice declares that her age is "seven and a half exactly", the same as Liddell on that date.
 Second, he dedicated them "to Alice Pleasance Liddell".
 Third, in the first book, the Dormouse tells a story which begins, "Once upon a time there were three little sisters... and their names were Elsie, Lacie, and Tillie."
 The name Liddell was pronounced with the accent on the first syllable and would sound like "little" as spoken with the "T" sound softened.
-Also the name "Lacie" is an anagram of "Alice", whilst 'Elsie' refers to Lorina, whose second name was Charlotte, giving her the initials L.C.
+Also the name "Lacie" is an anagram of "Alice", while 'Elsie' refers to Lorina, whose second name was Charlotte, giving her the initials L.C.
 'Tillie' refers to Edith's family nickname of 'Matilda'.

 Fourth, there is an acrostic poem at the end of Through the Looking-Glass.
 Reading downward, taking the first letter of each line, spells out Liddell's full name.
 The poem has no title in Through the Looking-Glass, but is usually referred to by its first line, "A Boat Beneath a Sunny Sky".